FPGAArcade/replay_webdocs/docs/guide/vidor/index.md

 Before you can get started, you'll need a few additional [accessories](./accessories) to make use of the Vidor with the FPGA Arcade firmware.

-The [software](./software) section will cover loading the FPGA Arcade firmware onto the device "Arduino Style".
+The [software](./software) section covers loading the FPGA Arcade firmware onto the device "Arduino Style".
 You may also want to review the official Arduino [Getting Started Guide](https://www.arduino.cc/en/Guide/MKRVidor4000).